Programs & Events for The First Five Years

 Ready, Set, Kindergarten! programs (3 - 5 years)

-In this special six session weekend series, families will enjoy stories and activities designed to encourage the development of early learning skills.
+In this special six session series, families will enjoy stories and activities designed to encourage the development of early learning skills.
 Exploring literacy, science, and math through music, stories, and play will help you and your child get ready for school!
-Ready, Set, Kindergarten! returns to select libraries next spring on March 8, 2014.
-Check back here for details.
+Programs begin March 8 at libraries throughout Brooklyn.